OldSecureIQLab/GoRAT/README.md

 ## Install
 1. Clone this repository.
-2. Edit the client.go file in IP;
+2. go to the client directory and change the IP parameter to the public IP of the computer where the server file will be launched.
-specify the public ip address of the computer where the server.go file will be launched;
+You can also use 127.0.0.1 to test PAT on one computer specify the public ip address of the computer where the server.go file will be launched;
 you can also change the PORT in client.go and server.go to the same one.
-3. Install library for colours using command: go get github.com/fatih/color
+3. Install libraries for colours using command: go get github.com/fatih/color go get github.com/TheTitanrain/w32
-4. On the Windows operating system, you need to compile the client.go file with the command: go build -ldflags -H=windowsgui client.go.
+4. On the Windows operating system, you need to compile the client.go and kelogger.go file with the command: go build -ldflags -H=windowsgui .
 5. If you wish, you can compress the finished exe file with the upx packer and come up with a distribution method, but you yourself will decide.

 ## GoRAT features